Skip to content

 SoM Hyak end users must have an official UW faculty appointment – regular, adjunct or affiliate – in order to purchase Hyak slices (i.e., dedicated Hyak resource access).
 PIs sign the agreement and are responsible for paying Slot Fees to RGE.
 Note: Hyak Slot Fees cannot be charged to a federally sponsored project.

-Who signs the Agreement:
+Who signs the Slice Purchase Agreement:

-• The PI signs the Slice Purchase Agreement (providing the Worktag of their non-federal research grant to pay for the Slice) because they are going to repay RGE for the Sponsorship costs of any Slots purchased, on an annual basis.
+• The PI signs the Slice Purchase Agreement (providing the Worktag of their non-federal research grant to pay for the Slice).

 • RGE co-signs the Purchase Agreement, to approve the use of the SoM Slot(s) for four years.
+The agreement is reviewed by the RGE Administrative Manager (Ron Reed) and signed by the RGE Vice Dean (Shelly Sakiyama-Elbert).

 1. Purchase of a Slice – between the PI and the UW-IT Hyak team.
 This happens on an ad hoc basis, any time a PI wants to buy in.